tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     - **Ignore groups**, overlooks any group of layers defined in the document, and each layer is exposed in a different column.
 The level name and path in Level Settings, and the scene cast, for each level refer to the original name of the Photoshop document with the #layerName suffix (see  :ref:`Editing Level Settings <editing_level_settings>`  and  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).

-    - **Expose layers in a group as columns in a Sub-Xsheet**, creates for each group a Sub-Xsheet containing each layer of the group as a column.
-If a group contains other groups, the Sub-Xsheet will contain other Sub-Xsheets that will contain the related layers as columns.
+    - **Expose layers in a group as columns in a Subscene**, creates for each group a Subscene containing each layer of the group as a column.
+If a group contains other groups, the Subscene will contain other Subscenes that will contain the related layers as columns.
 The level name and path in Level Settings, and the scene cast, for each level refer to the original name of the Photoshop document with the #layerID suffix (see  :ref:`Editing Level Settings <editing_level_settings>`  and  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).

     - **Expose layers in a group as frames in a column**, creates for each group a column containing each layer of the group as a cell.
 If a group contains other groups, they will be ignored.
 The level name and path in Level Settings, and the scene cast, for each level refer to the original name of the Photoshop document with the #groupID#group suffix (see  :ref:`Editing Level Settings <editing_level_settings>`  and  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).